-NOTE - The Server and Client layers in Figure 10-1 can be MPLS-TP or non MPLS-TP layers.
-The non MPLS-TP client layers are defined in clause 7.1; the non MPLS-TP server layers are defined in clause 7.3.
+NOTE - The Server and Client-layers in Figure 10-1 are assumed to be ean be MPLS TP or non MPLS-TP layers.
+The non MPLS TP client layers are defined in clause 7.1; the non MPLS TP server layers are, as defined in clause 7.37.3.
+When the server layer is an MPLS-TP LSP, the behaviour depends on the tunnel mode.

-10.1.2 Uniform Model
+10.2 Uniform Model

-The transport processing functions and processes for the uniform model (without penultimate hop popping) are described in Figure 10-2.
+The transport processing functions and processes for the uniform model (without penultimate hop popping) are described in Figure 10-2Figure 10-2.